vasanthk/css-refresher-notes/README.md

 Let’s take a look at a simple @keyframes I’ve named “bounceIn”.
 This @keyframes has three stages.
 At the first stage (0%), the element is at opacity 0 and scaled down to 10 percent of its default size, using CSS transform scale.
 At the second stage (60%) the element fades in to full opacity and grows to 120 percent of its default size.
 At the final stage (100%), it scales down slightly and returns to its default size.

+The @keyframes are added to your main CSS file.

 ```css
 @keyframes bounceIn {
   0% {